-This goal was developed because data showed that over 90% of students are immigrant students whose primary language is Spanish and Escuela Popular is their first U.S. school.
-The team believes that student retention and community college enrollment can increase when students are providing resources to support academic, well-being, and socio-economic needs.
+This goal was developed because data showed that over 90% of students are immigrant students whose primary language is Spanish, and Escuela Popular is their first U.S. school.
+The team believes that student retention, family engagement, and higher education/career opportunities can increase when students have access to resources to support academic, well-being, and socio-economic needs.